tmelot2/coding-challenge-t/readme.md

 ### Concurrency Limitations

-The requirement for workers to consistently execute queries for the same hostname imposes an upper limit on queue efficiency for 2 reasons:
+The requirement for workers to always execute queries for the same hostname imposes an upper limit on queue efficiency for 2 reasons:

 1) When a host is queried twice, the 2nd query must wait on the 1st to finish, even if other queues are empty.
 2) The # of queues actually used is limited to the # of unique hostnames.